MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.25 Continuous Calendar

-Verification will be complete if the user's can continuously scroll the calendar month view.
+Verification will be complete if the users can continuously scroll the calendar month view.
 Each of the months currently on screen will be different background colors.
 A header label will show which month the calendar is currently on.

 #### 4.2.25.1 Continuous Calendar Month View